motor-dev/Motor/docs/index.rst

 ..
-BugEngine documentation master file, created by sphinx-quickstart on Thu Aug 12 21:14:15 2021.
+Motor documentation master file, created by sphinx-quickstart on Thu Aug 12 21:14:15 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 =====================================
-Welcome to BugEngine's documentation!
+Welcome to Motor's documentation!
 =====================================

 .. toctree::